rdeforest/eforth/Canterbury/scratch.md

  - Software changes
  - Policy/training?

 # Random thoughts

 - Borrow wire staple gun from Raine?
  - Not much point in buying one.

+# Lessons learned

+- Bring something to temporarily label objects with